Eta Cassiopeiae: Properties

 Eta Cassiopeiae's two components are orbiting around each other over a period of 472 years.
 The two stars are separated by an average distance of 70.55 AU, where an AU is the average distance between the Sun and the Earth.
 However, the large orbital eccentricity of 0.4916 means that their periapsis, or closest approach, is as small as 35 AU, with an apoapsis of about 105 AU.
 For comparison, the semi-major axis of Neptune is 30 AU.

 There are six dimmer optical components listed in the Washington Double Star Catalog.
 However, none of them are related to the Eta Cassiopeiae system and are in reality more distant stars.
 The primary has been reported to be a spectroscopic binary, but this has never been confirmed.

 Eta Cassiopeiae A has an apparent magnitude of 3.44.
 It has a stellar classification of G0 V, which makes it a G-type main-sequence star like the Sun.
 It therefore resembles what the Sun might look like were humans to observe it from Eta Cassiopeiae.
-The star has 103% of the mass and radius of the Sun.
-It radiates 129% of the luminosity of the Sun from its photosphere at an effective temperature of 6012 K. It appears to be rotating at a leisurely rate, with a projected rotational velocity of 3.15 km s^{−1}.
+The star has 103% of the mass and 104% the radius of the Sun.
+It radiates 113% of the luminosity of the Sun from its photosphere at an effective temperature of 5879 K. It appears to be rotating at a leisurely rate, with a projected rotational velocity of 3.15 km s^{−1}.

 The cooler and dimmer (magnitude 7.51) Eta Cassiopeiae B is of stellar classification K7 V; a K-type main-sequence star.
 It has only 57% of the mass and radius of the Sun.
 This star radiates only 8% of the luminosity of the Sun from its photosphere at an effective temperature of 4,011 K.

 Compared to the Sun, both components show only half the abundance of elements other than hydrogen and helium—what astronomers term their metallicity.

 A necessary condition for the existence of a planet in this system are stable zones where the object can remain in orbit for long intervals.
 For hypothetical planets in a circular orbit around the individual members of this star system, this maximum orbital radius is computed to be 9.5 AU for the primary and 7.1 AU for the secondary.
 (Note that the orbit of Mars is 1.5 AU from the Sun.)
 A planet orbiting outside of both stars would need to be at least 235 AU distant.